awsdocs/amazon-s3-userguide/doc_source/batch-ops-create-job.md

 + An optional prefix string

 **Tags \(optional\)**
 You can label and control access to your S3 Batch Operations jobs by adding *tags*\.
 Tags can be used to identify who is responsible for a Batch Operations job\.
 You can create jobs with tags attached to them, and you can add tags to jobs after you create them\.
-For example, you could grant an IAM user permission to invoke `CreateJob` provided that the job is created with the tag `"Department=Finance"`\.
+For example, you could grant a user permission to invoke `CreateJob` provided that the job is created with the tag `"Department=Finance"`\.
 For more information, see [Controlling access and labeling jobs using tags](batch-ops-job-tags.md)\.

 **Description \(optional\)**